-The Charter of the French Language (Québec), as amended by Bill 96 (An Act respecting French, the official and common language of Québec) adopted on June 1, 2022, makes French the exclusive official language in the Province of Québec, although other languages (such as English) may be used in certain circumstances and under certain conditions.
-Several provisions came into effect as of September 1, 2022, with others to follow over the next three years.
+The Charter of the French Language (Québec)makes French the exclusive official language in the Province of Québec, although other languages (such as English) may be used in certain circumstances and under certain conditions.
+Several provisions not already in effect are scheduled to do so by 2025.